jackdp/DpkGen/Readme.md

 Package description.
 All instances of the text `<DESCRIPTION>` in the template file will be replaced by the string specified in this option.

 **`-p`, `--lib-prefix=STR`**
-Package description.
+Library prefix.
 All instances of the text `<LIBPREFIX>` in the template file will be replaced by the string specified in this option.

 **`-s`, `--lib-suffix=STR`**
-Package description.
+Library suffix.
 All instances of the text `<LIBSUFFIX>` in the template file will be replaced by the string specified in this option.

 **`-v`, `--lib-version=STR`**
-Package description.
+Library version.
 All instances of the text `<LIBVERSION>` in the template file will be replaced by the string specified in this option.

 ### Information